 Want to know how to set up an online store?

 Keep running into information that’s geared towards big ecommerce stores, dropshipping, Etsy, or Amazon?

 I’ve been wanting to open my own online shop but kept running into information that didn’t seem to pertain to me.

-My online store is going to be my side-hustle.
+My online store is going to be my side hustle.
 Maybe someday it will be my full-time job, but I want to take my time getting there.
 I expect to have a learning curve, of course.
 It’d just be nice if my mistakes cost me as little as possible.
-Anyone else not want a garage full of stuff they can’t sell?
+Does anyone else not want a garage full of stuff they can’t sell?

 For me, when it comes to setting up my store, cheap is good, and free is better.
-However, it doesn’t matter how much you pay for your e-commerce site if it’s not set up correctly, turns customers away, or has place-holder content or worse, no content at all.
+However, it doesn’t matter how much you pay for your ecommerce site if it’s not set up correctly, turns customers away, has place-holder content, or worse, no content at all.

 Before we get started